-The Finance department strategy will sit between the Strategic Intent and the department's annual workplans.
-The Finance department has not previously had a documented strategy, and the draft is intended to fill that gap.
+The Finance Department strategy will sit between the Strategic Intent and the department's annual workplans.
+The Finance Department has not previously had a documented strategy, and the draft is intended to fill that gap.
 It describes the approach that the department has been following for the last 2-3 years and intends to continue with, rather than any significant change of direction.

-The draft was developed with input from Grant Thornton and was approved by EMT in October.
+The draft was developed with input from Grant Thornton.
+It was approved by EMT in October and discussed by the Audit Committee in November.